Physical Education at St Bernadette

 At St Bernadette Primary School our Year 4 pupils go swimming in the Summer Term once a week on a Thursday for their swimming lessons, and then continue in Year 5 for the Autumn and Spring Term.
 The children travel by coach to Hillingdon Leisure Centre.
 The children are grouped according to swimming ability.
 The children work towards the National Curriculum expectations for swimming and then beyond to develop further swimming skills and water safety practice and understanding.

-skills such as problem-solving, resilience, perseverance, confidence and teamwork.
+Every child at St Bernadette has the opportunity to shine in sport.
+We know that participation in sport builds character as well as skills such as problem-solving, resilience, perseverance, confidence and teamwork.
 We are fortunate to have a PE specialist team.
 The quality of PE provision is reflected in being awarded the Platinum Schools Games Mark for the last four years.